 Basics of the Clean Air Act

-As the regulations under the CAA continue to be at the center of developments in environmental law, this session explores both the foundations and real-world examples of the CAA.
+As regulations under the CAA continue to be at the center of developments in environmental law, this session will explore both the foundations and some real-world examples of the Clean Air Act.
 Our expert faculty will dive into:

-- standards for major sources, area sources, mobile sources
+- standards for major sources, area sources, and mobile sources,

-- major developments, including in regulation of greenhouse gases under the Biden administration
+- and major developments, including regulation of greenhouse gases under the Biden administration.